autumngender/twitter-download-manip/README.md

 [mention-text-counter.py](https://github.com/autumngender/twitter-download-manip/blob/main/mention-text-counter.py) - A simple piece of code that calculates how many times a user has been mentioned in your tweets.
 Allows for searching of any word, but unless your *tweets.js* file has been run through the other code, it will likely give innacurate counts, as the file at this point is unedited.

-[tweets-js-cull-lines.py](https://github.com/autumngender/twitter-download-manip/blob/main/tweets-js-cull-lines.py) - A piece of code that gives you two outputs - "tweets_only.txt" (a file containing every tweet you've ever sent (with some extra elements that can be removed), and "trash.txt" (excess metadata). **As of v2.0.0, this also removes retweets from your file, as they're not tweets that you specifically wrote.**
+[tweets-js-cull-lines.py](https://github.com/autumngender/twitter-download-manip/blob/main/tweets-js-cull-lines.py) - A piece of code that gives you two outputs - "tweets_only.txt" (a file containing every tweet you've ever sent (with some extra elements that can be removed), and "trash.txt" (excess metadata).

-If you wanted to turn your tweets into a wordcloud of your most used words, you can do this with a few extra steps.
+> As of **v2.1.0**, this also removes retweets from your file, as they're not tweets that you specifically wrote.
-> ## 1.
-Use the "Find and Replace" tool in a word processor (Notepad, TextEdit, etc) Find the following text: ```     "full_text" : ``` (copy the block as it is, with all spaces), and replace it with nothing.
-This gives you a pretty clean list of everything you've ever tweeted.
+> > As of **v2.1.1**, this also removes internal Twitter links for media and QRTs, as well as punctuation.

-> ## 3.
-Create a wordcloud.
+If you wanted to turn your tweets into a wordcloud of your most used words, you can do so!
 Any site works, but I used https://worditout.com/word-cloud/create.
-Paste in your formatted text from "tweets_only.txt", and click Generate.
+Paste in your formatted text from "tweets_wc.txt", and click Generate.

 ### This is my entry back into coding, and I hope this is a useful tool!
 Let me know if you have any ideas or find any bugs.
 Thank you!